Vadym Pysarev: Awards

+Pysarev was stripped of his Ukrainian state awards on 19 January 2025 by a decree of Ukrainian President Volodymyr Zelenskyy.

 Family

 Vadym Pysarev is married with three children.
 His wife is prima ballerina, People's Artist of Ukraine, Inna Dorofeieva.
 His eldest son Andrey has followed in his father's steps and became a ballet dancer; recently he won a gold medal at prestigious XI International Ballet Competition in Moscow.

 Pysarev likes picking mushrooms and fishing.

 Career

 Dance

 He performed leading roles in ballets: